postgresml/postgresml/pgml-dashboard/content/blog/announcing-hnsw-support-in-our-sdk.md

 ## Introducing HNSW

 Underneath the hood our SDK utilizes [pgvector](https://github.com/pgvector/pgvector) to store, index, and recall vectors.
-Up until this point our SDk used IVFFlat indexing to divide vectors into lists, search a subset of those lists, and return the closest vector matches.
+Up until this point our SDK used IVFFlat indexing to divide vectors into lists, search a subset of those lists, and return the closest vector matches.

 While the IVFFlat indexing method is fast, it is not as fast as HNSW.
 Thanks to the latest update of [pgvector](https://github.com/pgvector/pgvector) our SDK now utilizes HNSW indexing, creating multi-layer graphs instead of lists and removing the required training step IVFFlat imposed.